 Like British actors mastering American accents, it seems to be easier for Brits to adapt to driving in the US, and harder for Americans to adapt to driving in the UK (as well as harder to adopt British accents!)

 With this hardship in mind, I’ve compiled an American guide to driving in the UK.
-So if you’re planning on a trip to Old Blighty and intend to drive there, don’t leave without reading these things to know as an American driving in the UK from someone who knows!
+So if you’re planning on a trip to Old Blighty and intend to drive there, don’t leave without reading these things to know as an American driving in the United Kingdom from someone who knows!

 1. Tips for Renting Cars in the UK.